 In FY 2015, HUD conducted a major thirty-year reconciliation of the entire City of Hayward CDBG program going back to its inception in 1986.
 As a result of that significant review, several recommendations were made by HUD for utilizing unspent funds on new projects, closing out inactive projects, and returning funds to the City's CDBG/HUD line of credit.
-CDBG regulations stipulate that funds must directly benefit low-income residents and neighborhoods, with activities restricted to "Infrastructure, Jobs and Economic Development" projects such as affordable housing development, housing rehabilitation, community facility rehabilitation, blight removal, economic development, and pavement reconstruction, among others.
+CDBG regulations stipulate that funds directly benefit low-income residents and neighborhoods, with activities restricted to "Infrastructure, Jobs and Economic Development" projects such as affordable housing development, housing rehabilitation, community facility rehabilitation, blight removal, economic development, and pavement reconstruction, among others.

-Subsequent to the FY 2015 reconciliation process, staff implemented a biennial comprehensive review of all unspent and underspent CDBG projects, including program income received from revolving loan funds, to ensure that future reconciliations would not accumulate to a too-large degree.
-Staff is in the process of finalizing the FY 2017 biennial review and will present the results to Council along with any recommended next steps at the joint work session on May 25, 2017.
+Subsequent to the FY 2015 reconciliation process, staff implemented a biennial comprehensive review of all unspent and underspent CDBG projects, to ensure that future reconciliations would not accumulate to a too-large degree.
+Staff is in the process of finalizing the FY 2017 biennial review and will present the results to Council along with any recommended next steps at the joint work session on May 23, 2017.